jdavidson/jdavidson.github.io/_drafts/big-data-applications.md

   <li>Apache Mahout, Oryx / Myrrix, Kiji - modeling</li>
 </ul>

-With companies like Cloudera, Hortonworks and MapR<sup>1</sup>, pushing this big data stack innovation.
+With companies like Cloudera, Hortonworks, MapR<sup>1</sup> and new comers like DataBricks, driving this big data stack innovation.

 Application
 -------------

 **Manual**
-With the web click streams, mobile events, the IoT sensors and more, data continues to grow [exponentially](http://techcrunch.com/2010/08/04/schmidt-data/).
+With web click streams, mobile events, IoT sensors and more, data continues to grow [exponentially](http://techcrunch.com/2010/08/04/schmidt-data/).
 The first order of business is to make it accessible and useful.
 Actionable analytics is a first step, allowing for manual optimizations.

 Analytics - databases and exploration
 Business Intelligence - dashboards, and visualization

-As evidenced by Tableau, Datameer<sup>1</sup>, Looker<sup>1</sup>.
+As evidenced by companies creating actionable analysis of company data like Tableau, Datameer<sup>1</sup>, Looker<sup>1</sup>.

 **Algorithmic**
 The manual modeling and offline optimization gives way to algorithmic online models.